Skip to content

 Best Practices

-1. Isolation: Each test gets its own container and database
+1. Isolation: Each test gets its own server instance and in-memory database

 2. Determinism: Don't rely on system time or random values